modo-studio/xpibtool/README.md

-Resource
+xpibtool
 ================

 ### Setup
 1. Install Swift if you didn't have it installed.
-2. Git clone the repository `git clone git@github.com:carambalabs/Resource.git`
+2. Git clone the repository `git clone git@github.com:carambalabs/xpibtool.git`
 3. Build it using `swift build`
 4. Voila :tada: